-As we enter fiscal year 2021, we believe we are well situated to continue to execute against our transformational strategy and deliver long-term sustainable growth to our stockholders.
+As we enter fiscal year 2022, we continue to believe we are well situated to continue to execute against our transformational strategy and deliver long-term sustainable growth to our stockholders.
 Our portfolio of organic, natural and "better for you" products positions us well, as we believe that our consumers and customers are keenly focused on the health and wellness of their families and loved ones.
-We have in place the right team, portfolio, processes and infrastructure to continue to execute our transformational strategy and look forward to another strong year.
+We have terrific momentum, the right brands in high growth categories and an exceptional team to unlock the potential of this company and to continue to execute our transformational strategy.